Jdka1/KanjiNet/README.md

 ```

 ### Next Steps and Contributing

-If you have ideas for improvements please feel free to submit a pull request, any changes are welcome!
+If you have improvements for data processing, training, or architecture please feel free to submit a pull request, any changes are welcome!

+Next steps:
+- [ ] Add segmentation and RNN to model for multi-character prediction

 ### License